 The number of drugs we can test is determined by the number of drugs potentially relevant to your cancer type and also by the number of living tumor cells contained in the biopsy specimen we receive.
 A relatively large biopsy specimen might contain only a small number of living tumor cells whereas a smaller specimen could yield an abundance of suitable cells.
 We do not “grow” cells in culture as some labs do in order to expand the sample size.
 This might be a convenience for the testing lab but it can also change the behavior and genetic make-up of the cells and artificially skew your test results.
 For maximum accuracy we test your cancer cells just as they were removed from your body.

 Testing begins immediately on the day your sample arrives.
 Therefore, the cells we receive from your physician are all that we will have for testing.
 We request a gram or more of tissue.
-For reference, that is a piece of tissue somewhere between the size of a lima bean and a radish.
-Your physician can help by selecting one to two grams of firm, living tumor tissue, by not damaging the cells with electrocautery knives, toxic inks, formalin, or other harmful items, by placing the specimen quickly in fresh transport media, by keeping the specimen cold but not frozen, and by shipping your specimen on the same day it is collected.
+For reference, that is a piece of tissue about the size of a sugar cube or a small marble.
+Your physician can help by selecting firm, living tumor tissue, by not damaging the cells with electrocautery knives, toxic inks, formalin, or other harmful items, by placing the specimen quickly in fresh transport media, by keeping the specimen cold but not frozen, and by shipping your specimen on the same day it is collected.
 For more on specimen requirements, please click here.
 To learn more about how your drugs are selected for you for testing, please click here.

-How do I know if I can have personalized cytometric cancer profiling?
+How do I know if I can have Precision Functional Cancer Profiling?

 Your doctor will know if you have accessible tumor cells.
 However, you must also be well enough to receive chemotherapy.
 Please feel free to phone us with your questions.
 We probably can tell from hearing about your specific illness and clinical situation if you are a good candidate for personalized cytometric profiling.

-How can I arrange for personalized cytometric cancer profiling?
+How can I arrange for Precision Functional Cancer Profiling?

 How much does profiling cost?